Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the recognition result updated callback to get invoked when the voice control engine updates the recognition result to voice control manager.
+- Set the recognition result receive callback to get invoked when the voice control engine updates the recognition result to the voice control manager.
 You can get the recognized result event, recognized commands list, and recognized text in this callback.
-If no commands are matched, the callback returns `VC_RESULT_EVENT_REJECTED` as the parameter `event`:
+If no commands match, the callback returns `VC_RESULT_EVENT_REJECTED` as the parameter `event`:

   ```c
   /* Callback */